 Down for the Count: Detecting Inventory Fraud

-Like any type of employee scam, inventory fraud can lead to losses that can go undetected for long stretches of time.
-Many companies are particularly vulnerable to such fraud, though, because of risks that are inherent in the way they do business.
+As with any type of employee scam, inventory fraud can lead to losses that can go undetected for long stretches of time.
+Many industries, such as manufacturing and retail are particularly vulnerable to such fraud because of risks that are inherent in the way they do business.
+Dealing with high-value raw materials and finished products creates greater danger for manufacturers, for example.

 It’s not just sticky fingers that companies need to worry about with their inventory.
 Several other fraud techniques are also common and potentially more costly.